Auburn vs. South Carolina NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Auburn and its opponents have gone over the current 44.5-point total in seven of 10 games this season.
+- Auburn and its opponents have combined to score more than 44.5 points in seven of 10 games this season.

 - South Carolina and its opponents have combined to score more than 44.5 points in five of nine games this season.